Unfortunately, no matter how perfect the musical signal from your equipment, you're still left with a problem:

-Our stand mount loudspeaker, shown here to the left, is called the Carmelita.
+Our stand mount loudspeaker is called the Carmelita.

 The actives feature a high grade, on-board DAC and five independent inputs -- two analog and three digital.
 The analog inputs are sensitive enough not to need a preamp.
 The inputs automatically self-activate, based on which one has a signal, A remote control comes standard for volume and other functions.